-More than 160 of Kent’s Masters swimmers (18+ years) competed at Medway Park on Sunday 25th June in the Kent Masters Swimming Championships.
+Around 120 of Kent’s Masters swimmers (18+ years) competed at Medway Park on Sunday in the Kent Masters Swimming Sprint Championships.

-Sevenoaks Swimming Club fielded a team of eight ranging in age from novice Masters swimmer Amy Farthing (18) to Tony Meek (67).
-In comparison, local friends and rivals RTW Masters brought a team of more than 40 swimmers in their bid for a ninth consecutive Top Club title, but we were determined to make it harder for them!
+Sevenoaks Swimming Club was fielding a team of nine ranging in age from their newest Masters competitors Lauren Hawthorn (26), Ben Garfield and Patrick Tschorn to Tony Meek (68) back to form after a period out of swimming through health issues.
+In comparison, RTW Masters had brought a team of more than 40 swimmers in their bid for a tenth consecutive Top Club title, but Sevenoaks was determined to make it harder for them!

-The Championships started well for the Sevenoaks squad with five swimmers in the 100 Freestyle event and Tony Meek (65-67 years) bringing home the first gold of the day despite it being his first competition after 18 months of health issues.
+The Championships started well for the Sevenoaks squad with three swimmers in the 100 Freestyle event and auren (25-29) bringing home the first gold of the day, swiftly followed by Tony (65-69) in the men’s event.

 The next event (50 Fly) brought home another batch of medals with Shelley Robinson (65-69) finishing first, Lucy Dickson (55-59) in third place and Tony storming home to a silver medal in his event.